 Rose Chalfin-wakeley, PROGRAM MANAGER

 Originally a Boston native, Rose moved to the Bay Area and has fallen in love with the beauty and adventure right at her doorstep.
-She is passionate about education and believes firmly in the importance of nature and the outdoors as a vital part of childhood and development.
-Currently in a program to get her teaching degree, Rose has been working in education and childcare for over 10 years.
+She is currently an elementary school teacher in San Francisco and is passionate about education.
+Rose believes firmly in the importance of nature and the outdoors as a vital part of childhood and development.
 When she isn’t working, Rose enjoys hiking and exploring and taking walks on the beach to find interesting rocks, shells, and seaside creatures.
-She is fascinated by the ocean and marine creatures (especially jellyfish!) and in recent years has taken up SCUBA diving.
 Rose is very passionate about the protection of our oceans and marine life and is excited to put her experiences as an educator to use helping All One Ocean educate others on how to love and care for our oceans and beaches.

 |